braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/deliverability_center.md

 #### DATA commands

 This metric tracks the number of DATA commands sent by the IP.
-DATA commands DATA commands are part of the SMTP protocol used to send mail.
+DATA commands are part of the SMTP protocol used to send mail.

 #### Filter results